wp-plugins/4q-survey/readme.txt

 == Screenshots ==

-1. Customize the Look and Feel
+1. Customize the Look and Feel.
-2. Ask the Right Questions
+2. Ask the Right Questions.
-3. We Speak 32 Languages
+3. We Speak 32 Languages.
-4. Survey Invitation Rates at your Command
+4. Survey Invitation Rates at your Command.
-5. Real-Time Performance, At a Glance
+5. Real-Time Performance, At a Glance.
-6. Monitor Metrics That Matter Most
+6. Monitor Metrics That Matter Most.

 == Change log ==